We can help you sell your Antique

 in the jar, and I had gotten 18 of them in there overnight.
 They were all purple

 jellied drowned and dead little mousers.
-There are several traps
+While there are several traps

 insurance, and some new jelly that day.
 And so began the desire to collect,